EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 where

   + edhoc_aead_id is an int or tstr containing the algorithm identifier of the EDHOC AEAD algorithm in the selected cipher suite encoded as defined in {{RFC8152}}.
+Note that a single fixed edhoc_aead_id is used in all invocations of EDHOC-KDF, including the derivation of K_2e and invocations of the EDHOC-Exporter.

   + transcript_hash is a bstr set to one of the transcript hashes TH_2, TH_3, or TH_4 as defined in Sections {{asym-msg2-form}}{: format="counter"}, {{asym-msg3-form}}{: format="counter"}, and {{exporter}}{: format="counter"}.